Rhode Island Hunting Seasons 2023 [Schedule Update!]

 • Two antlered and five antlerless permits are included in the All Outdoors Deer Permit Package.
 In Zones 1 and 2, these permits may be used in any combination, subject to bag limitations.

-• Each deer hunting license is specific to gender, weapon, and hunting location.
+• Each deer license is specific to gender, weapon, and game location.

 • Non-residents must pay a Game Bird Permit fee of $20.00 and a State Waterfowl Stamp fee of $10.00.